 WHAT TO EXPECT AT TEGAL WANGI

-The viewpoint from the top of Tegal Wangi offers spectacular views of rugged cliffs and electric blue water along the southern coastline of The Bukit Peninsula.
-The furthest cliff point you can see from this viewpoint is the more popular Balangan Beach.
+The viewpoint from the top of Tegal Wangi offers spectacular views of rugged cliffs and electric blue water along the southern coastline of the Bukit Peninsula.
+The furthest cliff point you can see from this viewpoint is the more popular Uluwatu beach, Pantai Balangan.

 The Tegal Wangi Beach Rock Pools

 Take the stairs down to the beach beneath the cliffs and discover the several natural rock pools that can be found on the exposed coral reef.

 The natural jacuzzi like pools fills up with water with each crashing wave that rolls in from the ocean.
 On sunset, you can get a fantastic reflection photo along the edge of the rock pools.

 Stroll along the sand to the very end of Tegal Wangi Beach until you can go no further and you will find 2 caves underneath the cliffs.

 The first cave is a small little dugout in the cliff that is progressively becoming larger with the bigger swells that hit this Uluwatu beach.